 The Constitution also reflected the long shadow of Soviet rule and the abuse of citizens.
 Its first 13 chapters focused largely on human rights, which were expansive and without exception.
 The media was declared free, censorship banned, and access to media by political parties had to be equal.
 Religion, association, and movement were unrestricted.
 The state was confined to the role of guarantor of security, health, and safety.
 The State itself was federal, with republics and regions given different standings.
 Republics were defined as «self-governing territorial communities,» which may or may not contain autonomous regions.
 Regional rights were defined by law, not the Constitution, except for federal territories.

 The uneven federalism of Russia at the time consisted of sixteen autonomous republics, five autonomous oblasts, ten autonomous okrugs, six krais, and forty oblasts.
-It would have been far better to reconcile these into a new series of republics to put each entity on the same footing.
 The Russian political map of its federal entities resembled Austria-Hungary—multiple regions of varying autonomy with entrenched influence.

 The actual state structure within the proposed Constitution was radical in its departure from previous norms but fundamentally sound.
 The government was a federal system with three coequal branches—a bicameral legislature elected every four years, an executive headed by the President, and the Courts.
 The legislature consisted of a lower house of 300 deputies elected from districts and an upper chamber, the Federal Soviet, with three deputies from each territory.